RisenCrypto/RisenCrypto.github.io/_posts/2021-5-9-PohligHellman.md

 $y, p$ & $g$ are known.
 The discrete log problem here is to find $x$

-**Step 1) Reduce the DLP in the field into the DLPs in the prime power order subgroups**
+**Reduce the DLP in the field into the DLPs in the prime power order subgroups**

 The multiplicative operation of $\mathbb F(p)$ excludes the $0$ element & hence it's order is one less than the order of the field.
 So the order is $p-1$.
 Any composite number can be expressed as the product of prime powers.